-Outdoor space design by human types
+Outdoor space design following the four types of people

-SPACE FOR STRUCTURE SEEKER:
+FOR STRUCTURE SEEKERS:

 An open space with possibilities for free expression and interpretation.